bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 Please refer to the Design and Coding practices guideline for more information.
 For commerce projects, the following few considerations of great importance

 ### Design
-- Architrectural design
-	- Contollers can user facades and services but should not used data access objects unless there is a very good reason
-	- Facades can use other facades as well as services and data access objects only where necessary and should not utilise controllers
-	- Services can use other services and data access objects but should not utilise facades or contollers
-	- Data access objects can user only the flexible search service and other data access objects and should not use any other services, facades or controllers

-- Query design
-When performing search queries in data access objects, they must be as specific as possible.
-Searching for a non specific sample and then looping in search of a required data record should be strictly avoided as it is a performance nightmare

-- Transactional Logic
+- Transactions
 This cannot be stressed enough for most ecommerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
-Either everything passes or nothing passes.
+Either everything passes and data is commiteed or nothing passes and a rollback is initiated.

 Every transactional action must executed in a transaction.
 This is implementation through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**

 The example shows how to implement transactional logic.
 Any exception that occures within the execute method result in a rollback of any commits that could have been performed